sruthikkoneti/MedicalPager/README.md

 # MedicalPager

-A Chat Application themed for doctors to chat and know what's happening in the hospital
+A medical themed Chat Application for doctors to chat and know what's happening in the hospital